PaulKinlan/paul.kinlan.me/content/2017-07-25-unintended-silos.markdown

 our "web app" &mdash; persisting a file to IndexedDB is not overly complex &mdash; but we are siloing all of our data inside apps and not allowing them to easily connect with the host around it.

+# The long game

+There are a couple of strands of development happening in the browser ecosystem at the moment, on one hand we have the race towards Appiness and native parity, and on the other we have the movement to content fidelity - introducing APIs such as Grid, fonts and performance tools to ensure that we can deliver content quickly and of high quality.

+A lot of what I have talked about today looks like it falls in the focus of "let's make the web an app platform", and it certainly is part of the story.
+If we want parity with native experiences the browser and the sites in the browser should act like they belong as part of the system.
+But I think there is more to it.

+I want to see a web where interconnections between sites are not just defined by a link and an HTTP request to a server, but we are enabling interactions between sites directly on the client.
+We should be able to discover services and capabilities of the sites the user uses and interact with them seamlessly whilst ensuring the idioms of the host platform are available to all content on the web.

+I am concerned that in the long term that even if we have the URL, we will have a web where it's easy to get data into the sandbox, but impossible to get out on to the host system or even in between other sites on the web.